 What Does A Sleep Tracker Do?

-A sleep tracker or monitor is a device that monitors and records the sleeping quality, patterns, habits, and stage of sleep.
-The sleep tracker will look at some of the physical signals of sleep including respiration and heart rate which are closely linked to sleep stages.
+A sleep tracker or monitor is a device that monitors and records the sleeping quality, patterns, habits, and stages of sleep.
+The sleep tracker will look at some of the physical signals of sleep, including respiration and heart rate, which are closely linked to sleep stages.

 Tracking the respiration of an older adult while he/she sleeps will also help detect potential breathing issues like sleep apnea and snoring.
 A quality sleep tracker will detect any sleep issues in your sleep and take appropriate steps to improve the quality of sleep.